rschoonheim/phpqc/readme.md

 [![Release](https://github.com/rschoonheim/phpqc/actions/workflows/docker-image.yml/badge.svg)](https://github.com/rschoonheim/phpqc/actions/workflows/docker-image.yml)

 Quality container is a docker image that contains a set of tools to help you improve the quality of your PHP project.
 It is easy to configure making it easy to integrate into your project.

-To keep the image small and fast, the image is based on Alpine Linux.
-And has the following tools installed:
+It comes with the following tools:
 * Refactoring
   * Rector
 * Testing